Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:review} we briefly review the unified ST$\leftrightarrow$RGZ gauge fixing and recall how copy averaging and horizon suppression can be inserted into a single local, BRST-invariant action.
-In Sec.~\ref{sec:replica-eff} we derive the effective replica action by integrating out the NL$\sigma$ superfields and we discuss the determinant expansion that generates a nonlocal gluonic kernel.
-In Sec.~\ref{sec:horizon-functional} we show that the resulting kernel matches the BRST-invariant Gribov horizon functional and we introduce the induced Gribov scale $\gamma_{\mathrm{ind}}$.
-In Sec.~\ref{sec:limits-interpretation} we clarify the phase dependence of the infrared realization of the ST replica sector, which yields either a CF screening mass or an induced RGZ-type horizon coupling, and in Sec.~\ref{sec:gluon-propagator} we compute the corresponding tree-level gluon propagator and discuss the statistical analogy with spin systems.
-The main physical implications and possible extensions are discussed in Sec.~\ref{sec:discussion}.
-Appendix~\ref{sec:susy-horizon} summarizes the superspace derivation of the induced horizon term.
+In Sec.~\ref{sec:review}, we briefly review the unified ST--RGZ gauge fixing and recall how copy averaging and horizon suppression can be inserted into a single local BRST-invariant action.
+In Sec.~\ref{sec:replica-eff}, we integrate out the replica nonlinear sigma superfields and derive the determinant expansion that generates the nonlocal gluonic kernel.
+In Sec.~\ref{sec:horizon-functional}, we match the induced bilinear kernel with the quadratic part of the BRST-invariant Gribov horizon functional and define the induced scale $\gamma_{\mathrm{ind}}$.
+In Sec.~\ref{sec:limits-interpretation}, we clarify the phase dependence of the construction and the relation between $\gamma_{\mathrm{ind}}$ and the usual RGZ horizon parameter.
+In Sec.~\ref{sec:gluon-propagator}, we compute the corresponding tree-level gluon propagator and show explicitly how double counting is avoided.
+The main implications, possible tests, and open problems are discussed in Sec.~\ref{sec:discussion}.
+Appendix~\ref{sec:susy-horizon} summarizes the superspace derivation and explains how the relevant supertrace reduces to the ordinary trace over $\mathcal M^{-1}(A^h)$, up to local and BRST-exact terms.